Medium: film, interactive media, social practice

 In the Summer of 2013, I had the opportunity to lead an amazing team — Suhee Kang, Johann Barbie, Song E Lee — along with nearly fifty Japanese volunteers in a project combining art, technology, and community interactions.

-During two months as artists in residence at the Setouchi International Triennale, our team explored the connection between community and ecology on this small Japanese island of Megiima, getting to know the 30 families and the story of their cultural and ecological history.
+During two months as artists in residence at the Setouchi International Triennale, our team explored the connection between community and ecology on this small Japanese island of Megiima.
+We got to know dozens of the island’s families while producing an interactive documetary film about their cultural and ecological history, and connection to the land.

 The project saw us producing video, portraiture, and landscape imagery based on the lore of the villagers and their connection to the land, media which was merged with agricultural and geographical data to create an interactive documentary that built on the project’s key ideas of human:nature connectivity.